Find an Electrician Trade School Near You

 Licensing & Certification

 In most states, after you have successfully completed your training, you must get licensed before you can legally work unsupervised as an electrician.
-That generally requires passing a licensing exam after proving that you've accumulated enough hours of classroom learning and real-world work experience.
+That generally requires passing a licensing exam after proving you've accumulated enough hours of classroom learning and real-world work experience.

 Some states have multiple levels of electrician licensing requirements (including some below the journeyman level).
-But in many regions, once you have successfully passed the relevant licensing examination, you will officially become a journeyman electrician.
+However, in many regions, once you have successfully passed the relevant licensing examination, you will officially become a journeyman electrician.
 As a journeyman, you may be legally allowed to perform almost all types of electrical work.
 (Some states restrict journeyman electricians from designing electrical systems.)

 Becoming a Master Electrician

 As a master electrician, you may also become a private electrical contractor by getting a business license and starting your own company.
-If you go this route, you might need to purchase a minimum amount of liability insurance.

 Electrician Training FAQs